 You can typically be reimbursed for some of the cost of heartworm prevention through our optional Preventive Care plan add-on.1 Based on your vet’s recommendation, what’s available, and your budget, your pet may be given heartworm prevention on its own or bundled into one product with other parasite prevention — like fleas and ticks.

 A wellness plan can help reduce these costs.
-Depending on the MetLife Pet plan you choose, you could be reimbursed according to your reimbursement rate (up to your plan’s annual limit), or based on the benefit limit listed in your plan for parasite prevention costs.1,4
+Depending on the MetLife Pet plan you choose, you could be reimbursed according to your reimbursement rate (up to your plan’s annual limit) or based on the benefit limit listed in your plan for parasite prevention costs.1,3

-What Types of Parasite Prevention Can Be Covered?
+What Other Types of Parasite Prevention Can Be Covered?

 There are many parasites your pet may encounter throughout their life.
 The good news is, there’s a lot of preventive medication out there that can help.
 Through our Preventive Care plan add-on, you might be able to get coverage for: